androidthings/sample-simplepio/kotlin/README.md

 Servos in general have three wires: Vcc, ground and signal.
 Connect Vcc to the board's Vcc or, ideally, to an external power.
 Ground should go to the board's ground, and signal goes to the PWM pin specified in the BoardDefaults class.
-The most common colors for each wire are red for Vin, gray for ground and orange for signal, but confirm with your servo's datasheet to be sure.
+The most common colors for each wire are red for Vin, gray for ground, and orange for signal, but confirm with your servo's datasheet to be sure.

 ## License